 Iowa Licensing Requirements for Hearing Aid Dispensers

-- have passed a written and practical exam
+- Have passed a practical exam

-- be free of contagious or infectious disease
+- Be free of contagious or infectious disease

 A hearing aid trial period is not addressed in the law/regulations.

-Hearing Aid Dispenser Board Law
+Hearing Aid Specialists Board

 Questions regarding state advocacy issues?
 Call ASHA at 800-498-2071 and ask for the State Advocacy Team.